PKISharp/ACMESharp-docs/docs/Quick-Start.md

 ## Create a new Identifier with Let's Encrypt
 Admin PS> New-ACMEIdentifier -Dns www.example.com -Alias www-example-com

 ## Handle the challenge using HTTP validation on IIS
 Admin PS> Complete-ACMEChallenge -IdentifierRef www-example-com -ChallengeType http-01 -Handler iis -HandlerParams @{ WebSiteRef = 'MyExampleSite' }

-## Let Let's Encrypt know it's OK to validate now
+## Tell Let's Encrypt it's OK to validate now
 Admin PS> Submit-ACMEChallenge -IdentifierRef www-example-com -ChallengeType http-01
 ## You should see something like this (note the "Status" is "Pending"):
 IdentifierType : dns